GSA/digitalgov.gov/content/events/2023/06/2023-06-08-uswds-monthly-call-june-2023.md

 **Slide 64:** We discovered that we are on the right track with the content, mostly.

-**Slide 65:** Overall, it meets or exceeds user expectations — the quote you see on this slide shows one user saying "*I think that's it's hard to think of all the pieces of accessibility… and I think this does a really good job (at a) high level, considering all of the pieces and also encouraging testing.
+**Slide 65:** Overall, it meets or exceeds user expectations — the quote you see on this slide shows one user saying, "*I think that's it's hard to think of all the pieces of accessibility… and I think this does a really good job (at a) high level, considering all of the pieces and also encouraging testing.
 Even showing or telling them how to test, (the) tools to use.
 It's very well put together*.”

 **Slide 66:** So, participants were really excited about it and felt that it’d help them feel more confident that the accordion component checks all the accessibility boxes while also empowering them to test their own implementations.
 The content was also fairly complete — there were a few suggestions for content to add, but overall, the document covered most of what users seemed to need.